Tech-at-DU/React-Redux-Timers-Tutorial/P04-Define-Reducer/content.md

 ## JavaScript Array Manipulation

-Primitives (strings, numbers, booleans) are always stored as values, and when assigned, those values are **copied** (a new one is created).
+Primitives (strings, numbers, booleans) are always stored as values, and when assigned, those values are **copied** (a new value is created).

-Objects, Arrays, and Functions are **not copied when assigned to variables.**
-Instead a reference to the original is assigned. _Making changes to the Array doesn't make a new reference!_
+Objects, Arrays, and Functions are **not copied when assigned to variables.** Instead a reference to the original is assigned. _When assigning an array to another variable both variables will reference the same array!_

 Check out the example [here](https://repl.it/@MitchellHudson/Array-equivalency) to see this with real code!

 **Understanding this is important to understanding JavaScript and Redux.**

 **Redux requires a reducer to return a new object.** If a reducer returns the same object, Redux will not see a change and will not update views.

 > [info]
 >